-Dr. Phyllis Worthy Dawkins – Interim President
+Dr. Phyllis Worthy Dawkins – President

 Office of the President, Global Learning Center

 - Mr. Steve Willis, Interim Provost and Vice President for Academic Affairs

 - Mr. LeRoy Summers, Interim Vice President, Administration and Finance/Chief Financial Officer